yhan/Game-la-bataille/README.md

         obviously we have battle between A and B, and the winner of battle is B.
         __The question is how to deal with player C's `card 2`__.
-        In my solution, player B can gather also that card.
+        In my solution, player B can gather also that `card 2 `.
 So finally, battle allows B to take 2, 1, 7 (A's cards), 3, 10, 7 (B keeps his own cards) and 2 (C's card)

     1. **Battle competitors have not enough cards to pull a face-up card**